Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 For the details of format, please refer to the section of ``Riboswitch and RNA thermometer dataset of Rfam``.

 wigs: For wiggle files.
-Based on the methods of RNA-Seq, you can put them into ``fragment`` (fragmented libraries) or ``tex_notex`` (TEX +/- treated libraries).
+Based on the methods of RNA-Seq, wiggle files can be stored in
+``fragment`` (fragmented libraries) or ``tex_notex`` (TEX +/- treated libraries).